awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 Use the Percona XtraBackup software to create your backup\.
 You can install Percona XtraBackup from [Download Percona XtraBackup](https://www.percona.com/downloads/Percona-XtraBackup-LATEST/)\.

 **Note**
+For MySQL 8\.0 migration, you must use Percona XtraBackup 8\.0\.
+Percona XtraBackup 8\.0\.12 and higher versions support migration of all versions of MySQL\.
+If you are migrating to Amazon RDS MySQL 8\.0\.20 or higher, you must use Percona XtraBackup 8\.0\.12 or higher\.
-For MySQL 5\.7 migration, you must use Percona XtraBackup 2\.4\.
-For earlier MySQL versions, use Percona XtraBackup 2\.3 or 2\.4\.
+For MySQL 5\.7 migrations, you can also use Percona XtraBackup 2\.4\.
+For migrations of earlier MySQL versions, you can also use Percona XtraBackup 2\.3 or 2\.4\.

 You can create a full backup of your MySQL database files using Percona XtraBackup\.
 Alternatively, if you already use Percona XtraBackup to back up your MySQL database files, you can upload your existing full and incremental backup directories and files\.